agraef/raptor/README.md

 different levels separated by dashes.
 E.g., 12/16 can also be specified as 4-3/16 or 2-2-3/16.
 Or you could write 6-2/16 or 2-3-2/16 to denote a 6/8 meter subdivided into 16th notes.
 Likewise, a 6/8 meter subdivided into triplets would be specified as 18/24, 6-3/24 or 2-3-3/24.
-Note that Raptor only supports integer (non-fractional) values in both the numerator and denominator right now.

-The default meter is 4/4 (common time) a.k.a.
-2-2/4.
 If you don't specify a stratified meter, Raptor does the stratification internally anyway, by decomposing the numerator into its prime factors in ascending order.
 Finally, if the denominator m is omitted, Raptor chooses the power of 2 which is closest to the numerator as a reasonable default, so that in most cases you can also just specify the (unstratified or stratified) numerator of the meter.
 E.g., 2 becomes 2/2, 3 becomes 3/4, 9 becomes 3-3/8, 12 becomes 2-2-3/16, 2-3-2 becomes 2-3-2/16, etc.

-Note that the raptor-preset patch always changes tempo and meter for all Raptor parts simultaneously.
+One important limitation to keep in mind is that Raptor only supports integer (non-fractional) components in both the numerator and denominator of the meter right now.
+As already mentioned, this affects, in particular, the tuplet heuristic.
+The default meter shown initially in the raptor-preset patch is 4/4 (common time) a.k.a.
+2-2/4, but note that this may be overridden by the preset loaded at startup.
+The raptor-preset patch always changes tempo and meter for all Raptor parts simultaneously.
 However, it is also possible to change meter and tempo (and even the definition of a "beat") by changing the corresponding fields in each individual Raptor part.
-This complicates things, but makes it possible to produce polyrhythms in Raptor.
+This makes things much more complicated and will only be needed in special situations; in particular, it allows you to configure polyrhythms in Raptor, which isn't possible possible with just the raptor-preset patch.

 ## Editing Presets